ca2los/js-notes-1/notes.md

 ````

 ### This
-When a function includes the identifier is usually aa a reference that points to an object.
+When a function includes the identifier is usually as a reference that points to an object.
 ````javascript
     function foo() {
         console.log(this.bar)